Modesto, California: Rail

-Modesto station, east of downtown Modesto, is served by Amtrak San Joaquin intercity rail service.
+Modesto station, east of downtown Modesto, is served by Amtrak Gold Runner intercity rail service.
 Future plans call for Altamont Corridor Express service at the Modesto Transportation Center by 2023, with California High-Speed Rail later serving the station as well.

 The large industrial region south and east of the city is served by the Modesto and Empire Traction Company, a 5 mi short line railroad, with a web of industry tracks and many customers.
 At one time, Modesto was the operational center of the Tidewater Southern Railway, which had its main line down the center of Ninth Street, a major north–south street.
 A city ordinance passed by the city council kept electric power lines over this section of street activated long after the railroad had converted to steam power.
 In 2000, the last trains ran down Ninth Street.
 Now the railroad (owned by the Union Pacific Railroad since 1983) no longer passes through Modesto.